Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Introduction

+Wireless sensing using radars is a key technology for emerging applications such as integrated radar-communication systems, autonomous vehicles, gesture recognition for human-computer interaction, contactless health monitoring, and medical imaging.
 Recently, several developments are presented towards the realization of wireless communications and sensing above 100\,GHz.
-These developments, in the system and circuit levels, include experimental verification of the Friis free-space path loss (FSPL) model \cite{Rappaport-access2019}, characterization of the propagation channel \cite{kim-tap2015}, modeling and measurement of surface scattering \cite{Rappaport-access2019}, loss measurements of outdoor and indoor materials \cite{Rappaport-access2019, beelde-access2021}, and implementation of integrated transceivers \cite{maiwald-proc2022, Visweswaran-jssc2021, sense-lmwc-2022, Furqan-fullyIntgrated-2019, Ahmad-W-Band-D-Band, Deng-D-Band-2023, Zandieh-155GHz-FMCW, Kucharski-Multi-Purpose-2017, D-Band-Low-Power-2022}.
-Silicon processes are preferred to III-V processes in most applications, despite the superior output power, efficiency, and noise performance of these processes (for example, GaN) \cite{nikandish-jmw2023}, to achieve higher integration levels.
-State-of-the-art D-band silicon-based on-chip radars include 145\,GHz frequency-modulated continuous-wave (FMCW) radar \cite{Visweswaran-jssc2021}, 140\,GHz FMCW radar with 25\,GHz bandwidth \cite{sense-lmwc-2022}, dual-mode W-band and D-band radar \cite{Ahmad-W-Band-D-Band}, 150\,GHz joint radar-communication transceiver with 30\,GHz bandwidth \cite{Deng-D-Band-2023}, and 155\,GHz FMCW orthogonal frequency-division multiplexing (OFDM) radar with the chirp duration of 1--100\,$\rm {\mu s}$ \cite{Zandieh-155GHz-FMCW}.
+These developments, in the system and circuit levels, include experimental verification of the free-space path loss (FSPL) model \cite{Rappaport-access2019}, characterization of the propagation channel \cite{kim-tap2015}, modeling and measurement of surface scattering \cite{Rappaport-access2019}, loss measurements of outdoor and indoor materials \cite{Rappaport-access2019, beelde-access2021}, and implementation of system-on-chip (SoC) transceivers \cite{maiwald-proc2022, Visweswaran-jssc2021, sense-lmwc-2022, Furqan-fullyIntgrated-2019, Ahmad-W-Band-D-Band, Deng-D-Band-2023, Zandieh-155GHz-FMCW, Kucharski-Multi-Purpose-2017, D-Band-Low-Power-2022}.
+The state-of-the-art D-band SoC radars have achieved a bandwidth of 30\,GHz, chirp sweep time of 1--100\,$\rm{\mu s}$ and the slope of 1--8 GHz/$\rm{\mu s}$, the transmitter (TX) output power 10--13\,dBm (10--20\,mW) and the receiver (RX) noise figure (NF) of 8--12\,dB \cite{Visweswaran-jssc2021, sense-lmwc-2022, Furqan-fullyIntgrated-2019, Ahmad-W-Band-D-Band, Deng-D-Band-2023, Zandieh-155GHz-FMCW, Kucharski-Multi-Purpose-2017, D-Band-Low-Power-2022}.
+These systems have been implemented using Silicon processes to achieve high integration levels.
+However, the lower output power, efficiency, and noise performance of Silicon compared to III-V processes (e.g., GaN \cite{nikandish-jmw2024}) lead to very low \textit{energy efficiencies}.
+This is a significant challenge for the D-band wireless sensing, where a large array of radars is required to achieve high resolutions for detecting and tracking the targets.

-Multi-input multi-output (MIMO) radars can provide high angular resolutions, the spatial diversity, and improved effective SNR of the received signals \cite{fishler-radar2004, li-2007, serio-2020, zhuge-tap2012, peng-tmtt2018}.
-The popular MIMO radar architecture based on 1D uniform linear array (ULA) can only detect azimuth angle which is insufficient for many emerging indoor wireless sensing applications.
-For example, in contactless heart monitoring, it is essential to focus the transmitted signal on the position of the human heart to receive accurate reflection signals.
-A 2D MIMO array should be used to detect azimuth and elevation angular information \cite{serio-2020, zhuge-tap2012, peng-tmtt2018, tan-tap2017}, and combined with the range information perceived using FMCW signals, to realize 3D sensing/imaging systems.